Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 #--output table
 ```

-Create the absolute path using the following code for the scripts under the `/backend-flask/bin`.
+Create the absolute path using the following configuration for the scripts in `/backend-flask/bin`.
 ```
 ABS_PATH=$(readlink -f "$0")
 BUILD_PATH=$(dirname $ABS_PATH)